notishanthakur/bulk-email-sender/README.md

   1. Enable 2FA
   2. Go to https://myaccount.google.com/apppasswords and generate an app password
   3. Use this password in .env
+  4. Accordingly select smtp in .env

+### For Outlook
+  1. Enable MFA
+  2. Go to https://mysignins.microsoft.com/security-info, click on Add sign-in method, and generate an app password
+  3. Use this password in .env
-  4. Accordingly select smtp and port in .env
+  4. Accordingly select smtp in .env

 ## On WSL/LINUX based terminal
   1. Clone the repository using `git clone https://github.com/notishanthakur/bulk-email-sender`